CISO Roundtable 2024:

 2. Describe a time when you had to collaborate with a difficult teammate.
 How did you handle it?

 Situation: I once worked with a developer who preferred to work independently and wasn’t very communicative during our agile sprints.
-This caused some delays in the project because we often had to wait for updates from him.
+This caused some delays in the project because we often had to wait for updates from them.

 Task: As the project lead, I was responsible for ensuring that the project moved forward smoothly, which meant addressing the communication breakdown without escalating tensions.